 The release cycle for Java EE is quite long, so how can enterprises take advantage of recent trends like microservices?
-While MicroProfile was designed to solve this issue, there are still some gaps.
-Raymond Augé explains how developers can build their own open source MicroProfile with OSGi.
+While Eclipse MicroProfile was designed to solve this issue, there are still some gaps.
+Raymond Augé explains how developers can build their own open source Eclipse MicroProfile with OSGi.

 Eclipse MicroProfile 1.3 updates the Config and the Metrics APIs, adds the OpenAPI, OpenTracing, and Rest Client APIs and has a handful of benefits.
 The next release will be Eclipse MicroProfile 2.0, due in late March.